mozman/ezdxf/docs/source/tutorials/linetypes.rst

         ("DOTTED2", "Dotted (.5) . . . . . . . . . . . . . . . . . . . ", [0.1, 0.0, -0.1]),
     ]
     for name, desc, pattern in my_line_types:
-        if name not in dwg.linetypes:
+        if name not in doc.linetypes:
-            dwg.linetypes.new(name=name, dxfattribs={'description': desc, 'pattern': pattern})
+            doc.linetypes.new(name=name, dxfattribs={'description': desc, 'pattern': pattern})

 Setup some predefined linetypes::

     for name, desc, pattern in linetypes():
-        if name not in dwg.linetypes:
+        if name not in doc.linetypes:
-            dwg.linetypes.new(name=name, dxfattribs={'description': desc, 'pattern': pattern})
+            doc.linetypes.new(name=name, dxfattribs={'description': desc, 'pattern': pattern})

 Check Available Linetypes
 -------------------------